 WAF Ambassador - Kate Woods

-Kate’s events range from raffles with great prizes (laptops and ipads, for example) to pub quiz evenings, tribute nights and discos.
-So keep an eye on our website – “Events in Aid of Us” – to see what Kate is up to next….
+Kate’s events range from raffles with great prizes (laptops and iPads, for example) to pub quiz evenings and dances.
+So keep an eye on our website – “Fundraising Events” – to see what Kate is up to next….

 “Kate is one of our most active and determined supporters”, says Simon Cowell.
 “She is also one of our most successful.
-In just a couple of years she has already raised over £20,000 for WAF, and she is on course to raise thousands more this year.
 What an amazing record of achievement!

 “But the charity’s continuation is uncertain unless we can boost our fund-raising, and in this difficult economic climate that’s not an easy task, to say the least!
 It is no exaggeration to say that WAF’s future depends on people like Kate.